S-07896

 Plain Language

-Disability insurers (including specialized health insurers) using AI tools for utilization review or utilization management must ensure those tools base determinations on the individual insured's medical history, the clinical circumstances presented by the requesting provider, and other relevant clinical information from the insured's record.
-The AI tool may not base its determination solely on aggregate or group-level datasets.
-This mirrors the parallel obligation on utilization review agents under the Public Health Law.
+Disability insurers (including specialized health insurers) using AI tools for utilization review must ensure the tool bases determinations on the individual insured's medical history, clinical circumstances presented by the requesting provider, and other relevant clinical information from the insured's record.
+The tool may not base its determination solely on aggregate or group-level datasets.
+This mirrors the Public Health Law requirement but applies to entities regulated under the Insurance Law.

 Statutory Text